About

 Participating in a warmup with actors during my fieldwork.
 Photo by Efrat Hen.

 An anthropologist at heart, Hammer loves traveling.
 In addition to residencies in the US, Hammer visited India twice for extended periods, and has also been to Nepal and traveled across Europe.
 She finds humans and human culture the most interesting of all possible subjects of study, and ethnography the most intimate means of documenting the human experience, allowing us to listen, learn, and imagine new realities and ways of life.
+Her studies serve as a bridge that challenges silencing, division, and all forms of simplification.